Ickaser/car-graph-viz/README.md

     * `pos.atNode`: a Boolean indicating whether the position is equal to the position of `nodeTo`.
 If `nodeFrom` has a lower index than `nodeTo`, this means `pos.dist` == `pos.length`; if `nodeFrom` has the higher index, `pos.dist` == 0.
 In both cases, `pos.toNext` == 0.
     * `pos.eqTol`: *Currently unused.* Set at initialization of instance, defaults to 10.
 Sets a margin within which two positions are considered to be equal by the `==` operator

-The Car class depends heavily on both the Graph and Position classes above.
+The Car class depends heavily on both the `Graph` and `Position` classes above.

 * Arguments to set when initializing the class:
-    * graph: should be an instance of the above Graph class.
+    * `graph`: should be an instance of the above Graph class.
 Car behavior is determined by `graph.lanes` and `graph.weights`.
-    * carBehavior: a `dict`, with items corresponding to any of the following: (each has default value if not specified)
+    * `carBehavior`: a `dict`, with items corresponding to any of the following: (each has default value if not specified)
-        * randomBehavior: defaults to `True` at the moment.
-No implementation yet for `False`.
-If `False`, should have a goal and seek the destination.
+        * `randomBehavior`: defaults to `True`.
+If `False`, cars are initialized at a randomly selected dead-end node, with a goal at another dead-end node; the shortest route is planned at init using the A* algorithm, and the car follows that plan.
-        * carSize: defaults to `5`.
+        * `carSize`: defaults to `5`.
 Should be a size in pixels; gets used internally within `lanes` behavior to keep cars from overlapping.
 May be used in car visualization.
-        * accel: defaults to `5`.
+        * `accel`: defaults to `5`.
 The acceleration and deceleration of the cars; `5` means at each position update, the car's velocity (in pixels per frame) changes by at most 5.
-        * nodeWait: defaults to 1. number of time steps it takes a car to pass through a node
+        * `nodeWait`: defaults to `1`.
+Number of time steps it takes a car to pass through a node.
-        * pos: defaults to `0`.
+        * `pos`: defaults to `0`.
 Currently unused; if implemented, would give a starting position to the car.
 * Methods:
     * `updatePosition()`: Implements the entire movement system of the car.
 Call it once per update cycle.
 Contains foundation of movement logic; makes calls to `Car.nodeBehavior()`, `Car.accelWithFollowing()`, `Car.accelWithoutFollowing()`, and `Position.update` as appropriate.
     * `nodeBehavior`: Handles all the behavior of the car at a node; may wait, move to the next edge, or delete the car if the car has reached its goal node.